 So when a waiter passed by, I asked for another napkin.
 He smiled and seemed eager to help.
 I watched him stop at two more tables and then leave the ballroom.
-I was about to try to flag someone else down, when the waiter came flying back in with a stack of napkins –the paper napkins from the bar, not the cloth dinner napkins from the place setting.
+I was about to flag someone else down, when the waiter came flying back in with a stack of napkins — but they were the paper napkins from the bar, not the cloth dinner napkins from the place setting.

 What was he thinking?!?
-It looked like something like: “Whew!
-I figured something out to do!
+It looked something like: “Whew!
+I figured something out!
 Crisis averted!
 I’m off the hook!”
-The waiter seemed so pleased to have completed his mission that neither I, nor my napkinless friend, had the heart to say anything to him.
+The waiter seemed so pleased to have completed his mission that neither my napkinless friend nor I had the heart to say anything to him.
 The paper napkins had to do.

 Unfortunately, when a serviceperson’s attempt to help or fix a situation is incomplete or ineffective, it leaves the customer wanting to cry out: “Thanks for trying, but you got it wrong!”

 And what of the service managers, who did not make a point of checking in at each of the tables — or at least, not at ours?
 Did they think people wouldn’t notice the inadequate service?
 The majority of customers may not make a fuss, but they always notice service quality.

 Were the service managers even aware that three tables — the one with extra places, the one with too few places, and the one that accommodated the “refugees” — had gone through some experience of disruption?
 Assuming that nothing else went wrong all evening, almost 20 percent of the people in attendance were affected by the table mix-ups.